Meghana430/Time-Series-Forecasting--ARIMA-Models/README.md

 The dataset used in this project is titled "2020_Covid_Data.xlsx" and contains time-series data on COVID-19 cases for several US states.
 Each team member is assigned one US state for analysis.

 ## 🚀 Deliverables
-- **Daily Forecast:** From January 1st, 2021 through February 10th, 2021 for COVID-19 cases in Connecticut.
+- **Daily Forecast:** From January 1st, 2021 through February 10th, 2021 for COVID-19 cases in Connecticut

 ## 🛠️ Technical Approach
 - **Modeling:** Fit an `auto.arima(p,d,q) x (P,D,Q)` model to the time-series data of COVID-19 cases for Connecticut.